guettli/programming-guidelines/README.rst

 Run the "surrounding tests".
 If do_foo() is inside the module "bar".
 Then run all tests for module "bar" (I use py.test -k bar).
 But if this would take more then three minutes, then leave the testing to the CI which happens after you commit+push (you have a CI, haven't you?)

 Then commit+push.
-Let CI run all tests in background.
+Let CI run all tests in background (don't waste time watching your unittests running and passing)

 Solutions